Question: I seem to have a problem with the strength of my Wi-Fi signal. Is there anything I can do about that?

-- Install a Wi-Fi range extender or repeater.
+- Install a Wi-Fi range extender or second access point.

-- Call your ISP to ask about getting faster service.
+- Call your ISP to request faster internet service.

 - If you're getting interference from walls and floor:

-- If your router or access point has an adjustable antenna, try pointing it at your Ring device.
+- If your Wi-Fi router has an adjustable antenna, try pointing it in various directions.

-- Try measuring by eye the path your Wi-Fi signal takes from your router to the device.
-If you have any large household decorations made of metal, move them out of the way.
+- Try tracing the path that your Wi-Fi signal takes from your router to your Ring device.
+If there are any items made of metal (such as a TV) or filled with water (such as an aquarium), move them out of the way.